wielebenwir/cb-legacy/README.md

 A Wordpress plugin for management and booking of commons goods.

 ## Description

-Note: This is the depreciated version of CommonsBooking.
+Note: This is the depreciated version of CommonsBooking (V.0.9x).

 The new CommonsBooking (Version 2) with hourly booking has been released as a new plugin!
 Go to [commonsbooking.org](https://commonsbooking.org) for more information.